MRZGenerator

 output_infos = mrz_gen()

-If you want to specify MRZ text, you can pass the mrz_type and mrz_text parameters when calling the function.
-We perform basic checks, such as verifying text length and type match.
+If you want to specify the MRZ text, you can pass the mrz_type

-Please note, we do not perform hash checks; this feature is intended for image synthesis, not for generating valid MRZ text.
+Please note that we do not perform hash checks.
+This feature is only for generating synthetic images and does not require real MRZ text.

 output_infos = mrz_gen(